Yet Another Adventure

 thoughts to process efficiently.
 Donning the backless patient

-gown (whose design likely includes features to limit patient's self
+gown at the MRI facility (whose design likely includes features to limit patient's self

 esteem) I began to have my first really serious thoughts about what it